tmjns/Meow/README.md

 ```
 meow.local/
 ```
+Now you need to enter your API token to create a connection to your Slack environment.
+Choose a specific User-ID you want to listen for.
 > Note: Since I'm using the ESP32 Multicast DNS library, you might get some trouble using this website on mobile devices.

 #### API token: